 Trained surgeons are comfortable performing this procedure without concern that an unsightly scar will result.
 He believes that understanding surgical wound healing and how to not “overdo it” is the solution to preventing unacceptable scars.

-- Shaving back & sides of scalp not necessary for procedure
+- Shaving back & sides of scalp is not necessary for procedure

 - More grafts (follicles) can be transferred in one procedure

 - Closed linear incision hidden under existing hair

 - Can have FUT & FUE in one procedure for largest graft transfer possible

 - Linear scar but not significant with skill and procedure

 - Sutures (stitches) or clips must be removed in 7-10 days from your hair loss surgery